Detecting changes in the mean of spatial random fields on a regular grid: Data situation and original test statistic

-with $\hat{\sigma}$ being an estimator for the standard derivation of $X_{ij}^{(n,m)}$.
-Both this property and the consistency of the test against almost all non-constant mean functions can be deduced from the proofs of \mycite{schmidt2024detecting} for the one-dimensional case.
+with $\hat{\sigma}$ being a {consistent} estimator for the standard {deviation }of $X_{i,j}^{(n,m)}$. \end{theorem} Both {this asymptotics under the hypothesis} and the consistency of the test against almost all non-constant mean functions can be deduced from the proofs of \mycite{schmidt2024detecting} for the one-dimensional case.
 A similar test for constancy of the variance in time series was proposed by \mycite{schmidt2021asymptotic}. \\

 As the arithmetic block means should asymptotically be normally distributed, regardless of the noise distribution, using the empirical variance instead of Gini's mean difference in the second step could be more efficient.
-Assuming the underlying data to be normally distributed, i.e. in our case $Y_{ij} \sim \mathcal{N}(0, \sigma^2)$, and that there is a fixed number of blocks $2 \leq b_{(1)}, b_{(2)} < n,m$ in each dimension, this would result in an analysis of variance (ANOVA) test to check for variability between the blocks.
+Assuming the underlying data to be normally distributed, i.e. in our case $Y_{i,j} \sim \mathcal{N}(0, \sigma^2)$, and that there is a fixed number of blocks $2 \leq b_{(1)}, b_{(2)} < n,m$ in each dimension, this would result in an analysis of variance (ANOVA) test to check for variability between the blocks.
 But since, in the classical ANOVA, the number of blocks is fixed, there are location shifts that would not be detected if the number of blocks did not increase with growing sample size respectively finer sampling.
 The exemplary alternative in Figure~\ref{fig-alt5} demonstrates this problem graphically.\\

 Since, to the best of our knowledge, there are no asymptotics or modifications to cater non-normally distributed data or triangular arrays available for the ANOVA, in the next section we present a new, variance-based test statistic.
 We then prove its asymptotic convergence and its consistency against most alternatives.